ParthRanpariya/ParthRanpariya/README.md

 - 👀 I’m interested in embedded systems, software development, and innovative technologies.
 - 🌱 I’m currently learning and exploring new advancements in embedded software and hardware design.
 - 💞️ I’m looking to collaborate on projects related to embedded systems development and software engineering.
-- 📫 How to reach me: https://www.linkedin.com/in/parthkumar-ranpariya/
+- 📫 How to reach me: https://www.linkedin.com/in/parthkumar-ranpariya/ OR parth_ranpariya@hotmail.com